 We generally approve all who meet these conditions and provide a well-defined service.
 However, we reserve the right to evaluate each profile in addition to these guidelines.

-Please not that we do not approve profiles that represent more than one freelancer or a company.
+Please note that we do not approve profiles that represent more than one freelancer or a company.

 5. I already have a permanent job.
 Can I still use Worksome?

 Yes.
-If you have the time and motivation to work on other exiting projects while having a permanent job, Worksome is the perfect place for you.
+If you have the time and motivation to work on other exciting projects while having a permanent job, Worksome is the perfect place for you.